-Illinois Veterans Scholarship- An honorably discharged veteran may qualify for a State Military Scholarship, which pays in-district tuition for veterans who entered service while residing in Illinois, returned to Illinois within six months after separation or served a minimum of one year active duty.
+Illinois Veterans Grant- An honorably discharged veteran may qualify for a state military grant, which pays tuition and fees (excluding lab fees) for veterans who entered service while residing in Illinois, returned to Illinois within six months after separation or served a minimum of one year active duty.

 G.I.
-Bill- Veterans may receive special assistance in applying for G.I.
-Bill benefits.
+Bill- The Montgomery GI Bill (MGIB) is available for those who enlist in the U.S. Armed Forces.
+MGIB encompasses both the Montgomery GI Bill - Active Duty (Chapter 30) and the Montgomery GI Bill - Selected Reserve (Chapter 1606).
 It is the veteran's responsibility to notify the office regarding periods of enrollment, number of credit hours enrolled for and any charges that would affect the benefits.
-Additional information about veterans' programs can be found online at www.gibill.va.gov.
+Additional information about veterans' programs can be found online at www.qibill.va.gov.